80AZA08/Russian_edu/README.md

-This page is for proving Russian language knowledge.
+This page is for improving Russian language knowledge.